-Free dating apps ranked: Which are the best to find love?
+Free dating apps ranked: The pros and cons of Tinder, Bumble, more - amNewYork

 OK CUPID

 Pros: OKCupid is the most like the paid dating sites, with both web and app versions.
-The free version of OKCupid – there is a pay option too – suffices, unless you'd like to view profiles without notifying users, or view the number of "likes" your own profile gets.
+The free version of OKCupid — there is a pay option, too — suffices, unless you’d like to view profiles without notifying users, or view the number of “likes” your own profile gets.
 And, unlike Tinder and Bumble, you can actually fill out your profile; you have the space to write about your interests, hobbies, careers and more.
-Basically, this app goes beyond the "left or right" system, and allows you to learn a little more about the person before you initiate conversation.
+Basically, this app goes beyond the “left or right” system, and allows you to learn a little more about the person before you initiate conversation.

-Cons: Although, like most apps, you can filter what you're looking for – age preferences, etc. – on your profile, OKCupid does not prevent anyone from sending you a message, whether you "liked" them or not.
-This may mean your inbox will be flooded with more suitors that you wouldn't match with on other apps, or even some unwanted, creepy messages.
+Cons: Although like most apps, you can filter what you’re looking for — age preferences, etc. — on your profile, OKCupid does not prevent anyone from sending you a message, whether you “liked” them or not.
+This may mean your inbox will be flooded with more suitors that you wouldn’t match with on other apps, or even some unwanted, creepy messages.

 COFFEE MEETS BAGEL

-Pros: This dating app is positioned as no-nonsense, with a motto that it's made for those "looking for serious relationships."
-For those who haven't downloaded this app, men swipe through 21 matches daily, while women receive a curated list of those who have already liked their profile – a near-guaranteed win.
-With matches on the clock – you have 24 hours to message – this app is definitely made for those who are looking to actually get out of their apartment and date.
-Though newer to the dating scene than Tinder, Coffee Meets Bagel is definitely a must-try for those trying to avoid people looking for hookups instead of the real deal.
+Pros: This dating app is positioned as no-nonsense, with a motto that it’s made for those “looking for serious relationships.”
+For those who haven’t downloaded this app, men swipe through 21 matches daily, while women receive a curated list of those who have already liked their profile — a near-guaranteed win.
+With matches on the clock — you have 24 hours to message — this app is definitely made for those who are looking to get out of their apartment and date.
+Though it’s newer to the dating scene than Tinder, Coffee Meets Bagel is definitely a must-try for those trying to avoid people looking for hookups instead of the real deal.

-Cons: If you're more into chatting on an app for a long period of time – say, you need a week before going on a date or even handing out your number – it may be easier to use a Tinder or OKCupid setting to do so.
+Cons: If you’re more into chatting on an app for a long period of time — say, you need a week before going on a date or even handing out your number — it may be easier to use Tinder or OKCupid.

 HAPPN

-Pros: If you're not familiar with Happn, the concept is simple: Those who you (or your phone) are close to, or "happen upon," will show up in your feed as potential matches.
+Pros: If you’re not familiar with Happn, the concept is simple: Those who you (or your phone) are close to, or “happen upon,” will show up in your feed as potential matches.
 That basically means anyone you walk by on the street with the app will show up as a potential match on your phone.
-So, for those looking to date close to home, this will ensure that any match is a frequenter to the neighborhood where you work, live or hang out in.
+So for those looking to date close to home, this will ensure that any match frequents the neighborhood where you work, live or hang out.

-Cons: This app may hit too close to home for some users -- you never want to accidentally see your entire building, or the person you made too much eye contact with at your coffee shop, show up on your screen.
+Cons: This app may hit too close to home for some users.
+You might not want to accidentally see your entire building, or the person you made too much eye contact with at your coffee shop, show up on your screen.
 Though this may take place more on Happn, any dating app that relies on distance for matches has this possibility.